Kentucky governor: Death toll from flooding rises to 25

-FRANKFORT, Ky.
+HINDMAN, Ky.
 (AP) — Kentucky’s governor said it could take weeks to find all the victims of flash flooding that killed at least 25 people when torrential rains swamped towns across Appalachia.

 Gov. Andy Beshear said Saturday that the numbers of victims would likely rise significantly as a result of record flash flooding over the past several days.